 Minimising the risk of transmission

-Funeral directors remain absolutely committed to supporting all bereaved people at this very difficult time, but are rightly concerned about increasing the risk of infection to both at-risk groups of mourners and to all those in key worker roles.
-Like supermarket workers and other essential services, funeral employees have a vitally important and sensitive job to do and so it is critical they are able to do it safely, by being able to stay within the social distancing rules.
+Funeral directors remain absolutely committed to supporting all bereaved people, but remain rightly cautious about increasing the risk of transmission to both at-risk groups of mourners and to all those in key worker roles.

 Please visit our Frequently Asked Questions page for further information.